ombulabs/blog/_posts/2017-08-22-how-we-helped-predictable-revenue-scale.md

 **Ernesto:** That's great to hear. **And how did that impact the business for Predictable Revenue?**

-**Preston:** [Ombu Labs](https://www.ombulabs.com) was a significant part of our development team for over two years.
+**Preston:** [OmbuLabs](https://www.ombulabs.com) was a significant part of our development team for over two years.
 You guys were a core part of our team, and therefore you helped shape our product.
 I couldn't put a specific number value on the impact or anything, but I definitely would say that your expertise brought a lot to the table and that it positively influenced our system architecture.

 For example, using [Amazon's SQS](https://aws.amazon.com/sqs/) to communicate with our sender nodes via message queues; we might have went that way otherwise, but I think that was your idea.
 I didn't have that in mind.
 So it's possible we could be using that now only because of you.